thinthazin96/OpenSSL/OpenSSL_Report.md

   <li>Openssl rsa -in keypairN.pem -pubout -out publicN.pem = operate RSA and store only public key from keypairN.pem to publicN.pem</li>
 </ul>

-<p> b.
-Exchange the file and the necessary credentials for decryption (i.e., algorithm, key) with your neighbor </p>
+### b.
+Exchange the file and the necessary credentials for decryption (i.e., algorithm, key) with your neighbor
 Since both neighbors and I  have our own private and public keys, we are going to exchange our  public keys.

 <ul>